Penney's game: Analysis using probability tree diagrams

+Thus, with "HTT" against "THT", the probability for player 2 to win is $\frac{1}{2}$.
+As Penney's game is a Zero-sum game, Player 1 wins the other half of the time.

-Strategy for more than three bits
+First-player strategy for more than three bits

 The optimal strategy for the first player (for any length of the sequence no less than 4) was found by J.A.
 Csirik (See References).
 It is to choose HTTTT.....TTTHH ($k-3$ T's) in which case the second player's maximal odds of winning is $(2^{k-1}+1):(2^{k-2}+1)$.

+Second-player strategy for more than three bits

+Andrew Odlyzko and Leonidas J. Guibas proved that, for a q-sided die and k>=3, all choices that player B has the maximise his probability of winning are obtained by prefixing the first k-1 items of player A's sequence with an appropriate character b.
+This translates to Penney's game in the case q=2, thus for k>=3 the most optimal strategy for player B is either T$, a_1, a_2, a_3, \cdots, a_{k-1}$ or H$, a_1, a_2, a_3, \cdots, a_{k-1}$ where player A's sequence is denoted $a_1, a_2, a_3, \cdots, a_k$.

+The proof can be found in "String Overlaps, Pattern Matching, and Nontransitive Games" pp 195-200(See references).
+János A. Csirik proved that these strategies are never equally good.

 Variation with playing cards

 One suggested variation on Penney's Game uses a pack of ordinary playing cards.
 The Humble-Nishiyama Randomness Game follows the same format using Red and Black cards, instead of Heads and Tails.
 The game is played as follows.
 At the start of a game each player decides on their three colour sequence for the whole game.
 The cards are then turned over one at a time and placed in a line, until one of the chosen triples appears.
 The winning player takes the upturned cards, having won that "trick".
 The game continues with the rest of the unused cards, with players collecting tricks as their triples come up, until all the cards in the pack have been used.
 The winner of the game is the player that has won the most tricks.
 An average game will consist of around 7 "tricks".
 As this card-based version is quite similar to multiple repetitions of the original coin game, the second player's advantage is greatly amplified.
 The probabilities are slightly different because the odds for each flip of a coin are independent while the odds of drawing a red or black card each time is dependent on previous draws.
 Note that HHT is a 2:1 favorite over HTH and HTT but the odds are different for BBR over BRB and BRR.

 Below are approximate probabilities of the outcomes for each strategy based on computer simulations: